-Lots of attractions, for kids and adults in this vibrant city with great mustard too!
+Lots of attractions, for kids and adults in Dijon France– and great mustard too!

 By Alexandra Regan